telerik/teststudio-docs/docs/test-studio-editions.md

 -  The **Test Studio Web & Desktop** license includes **Web and WPF test recording and execution**, built-in **scheduling solution**, centralized web-based **results dashboard**.
 This license provides the main functionality of Test Studio.
 -  The **Test Studio Ultimate** license adds the <a href="https://www.telerik.com/teststudio/load-testing" target="_blank">**Load Testing**</a> and <a href="https://www.telerik.com/teststudio-apis" target="_blank">**Rest API Testing**</a> modules on top of the main functionality.

 > **Tip**
 >
-> <a href="https://www.telerik.com/teststudio/functional-testing" target="_blank">Click here for the full of features in Test Studio</a>.
+> <a href="https://www.telerik.com/teststudio/functional-testing" target="_blank">Click here to see the full set of features in Test Studio</a>.

 Both Test Studio Web & Desktop and Ultimate installations include the **Test Studio plug-in for Visual Studio**.
-The Visual Studio plug-in allows you to use the functional automation testing features (Web and WPF test recording and execution) directly in Visual Studio.
+The Visual Studio plug-in allows you to <a href="https://docs.telerik.com/devtools/teststudiodev/quickstart" target="_blank">use the functional automation testing features (Web and WPF test recording and execution) directly in Visual Studio</a>.

 ## Test Studio Run-Time Add-On